 However, for any death that has occurred after August 2015, the situation has become slightly more complicated.
 EU Regulation 650/2012 (which came into force on 17th August 2015) now dictates that for all Wills, the testator must specify whether he wishes for his national law to apply, or alternatively the law of the country in which he is making a Will (in the case of Tenerife, Spanish Law).
 If the testator fails to specify that choice in the Will, then the local law will apply by default.
 This new rule applies even if the Spanish Will was made some time ago, so anyone who made a Spanish Will prior to August 2015 is strongly advised to review the Will and update it if necessary.

-Once the applicable law has been ascertained, the entitled beneficiaries can proceed to apply for probate, make the necessary Inheritance Tax Return Declarations and then distribute the assets.
+Once the applicable law has been ascertained, the entitled beneficiaries specified by that law must contact all asset-holders and obtain certificates and valuations, following which they can proceed to apply for probate, then make the necessary Inheritance Tax Return Declarations and then distribute the assets.
 We say ‘beneficiaries’, because an Executor (Administrador / Albacea) is not a legal requirement in a Spanish Will.
 They are usually only appointed where the deceased’s estate is particularly complicated (e.g. extensive business interests) or where a family feud over the assets is anticipated.

-It should also be noted that the Inheritance Tax Declarations must be filed and paid individually by each beneficiary.
+It should also be noted that the Inheritance Tax Declarations must be filed and paid individually by each beneficiary (unlike in the UK, where tax is paid on the entire estate BEFORE distribution).
 The tax calculation differs person to person, as it is calculated on a formula based on the beneficiary’s proximity of relationship to the deceased and even the beneficiary’s existing personal wealth (e.g. where there are two sons sharing the estate 50/50, a millionaire son will pay more inheritance tax than a destitute son).

 This is obviously different to other countries such as in the UK, where the executor files an Inheritance Tax Return for the entire estate and pays any applicable tax as a whole.

-Given that each beneficiary must be actively involved in a Spanish probate application, this can generate far more paperwork and bureaucratic steps.
-Each beneficiary must give any acting lawyer copies of various documents plus a Power of Attorney to act on his or her behalf and must be able to pay any applicable Inheritance Tax upfront before receiving their share of the assets.
+Given that each beneficiary must be actively involved in a Spanish probate application (unless they expressly revoke), this can generate far more paperwork and bureaucratic steps.
+Each beneficiary must give any acting lawyer copies of various documents plus a Power of Attorney to act on his or her behalf and must be able to pay any applicable Inheritance Tax upfront BEFORE receiving their share of the assets.

 As a result, TENERIFE SOLICITORS strongly advises clients making a Spanish Will to think about the effect of their proposed wishes as far as possible so as to take into account the availability of beneficiaries and their ability to deal with such administration or payment of tax.
 Gifting small amounts to a large number of non-Spanish charities is also strongly discouraged for the same reason.

-For more information or assistance with making a Probate Application, contact TENERIFE SOLICITORS, Tenerife’s only authorised English Solicitors and Spanish Abogados.
-The firm has over 10 years experience in dealing with probate applications in both England and in Tenerife and can handle probate applications in either or both countries seamlessly.
+For more information or assistance with making a Probate Application, or in making or reviewing your Spanish or English Wills, contact TENERIFE SOLICITORS, Tenerife’s only authorised English Solicitors and Spanish Abogados.
+The firm has over 15 years experience in dealing with probate applications in both England and in Tenerife.
+The firm is fully familiar with the requirements of foreign expats in Tenerife and can handle probate applications in either or both countries seamlessly.